marci-pires/WikiHadatac/Installing-for-MacOS-(OSX).md

      ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"

 ### Install sbt
-In terminal type: brew install sbt
+In terminal type:

+     brew install sbt

-Let that install
+Let that install.
+You may be prompted to install the xcode command line tools.
-You may be prompted to install the xcode command line tools If so click install and let the installation finish before installing sbt again.
+If so click `install` and let the installation finish before installing sbt again.

 ### Install tar
 In terminal type: